 Turmeric powder and salt are added to the dal while cooking.

-Tempering – This dal is tempered with ghee (or mustard oil), cumin seeds, asafetida (hing), fresh ginger, green chillies, raisins (kishmish), and sugar.
+Tempering – This dal is tempered with ghee (or mustard oil), cumin seeds, asafetida (hing), fresh ginger, green chilies, raisins (kishmish), and sugar.

-Whole spices like dry red chilies, cloves (laung), cinnamon (dalchini), green cardamom (hari elaichi), and bay leaf (tejpatta) give a lovely flavor to the dal.
+Whole spices like dry red chilies, cloves (laung), cinnamon (dalchini), green cardamom (hari elaichi), and bay leaf (tejpatta) give the dal a lovely flavor.

-You will also need spice powders like coriander powder, cumin powder, and garam masala powder.
+You will also need spice powders like coriander powder, roasted cumin powder, and garam masala powder.

 You can adjust the green chilies as per your taste.